RaspberryPiFoundation/python-curriculum/en-GB/volunteer resources/resources_and_gotchas.md

 language: en
 ...

-This is a new course, and unfortunately may have bugs, issues and problems.
-If you have ideas, comments or would like to help, come and join us on github https://github.com/CodeClub/python-curriculum
+This is a new-ish course, and unfortunately may have a few bugs.
+If you have ideas, comments or would like to help, come and join us on Github https://github.com/CodeClub/python-curriculum

-You can also email tef, (tef@codeclub.org.uk) too.
+You can also email support@codeclub.org.uk too if you get really stuck.
 We've tested the coursework, but your feedback will be invaluable for making it better, easier and more fun.

 # Installing python